mitchellsullivan/notes-api/README.md

 - Opaque tokens over JWT, at the cost of one DB read per request — acceptable at this scale.
 - 404 instead of 403 when a caller lacks rights, so the API never confirms a resource exists.

+## With more time

+- Full User CRUD with password login, etc.
+- Token lifecycle (expiry, rotation, revocation)
+- EF migrations instead of `EnsureCreated`
+- Stop serving Swagger in production

 ## Run with Docker and Postgres (docker-compose)

 ```bash